AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 ## Precautions

--   Do not perform data definition language \(DDL\) operations in the source database before full data synchronization is complete.
+-   Do not perform data definition language \(DDL\) operations on the source database before full data synchronization is complete.
 Otherwise, data inconsistency may occur.
 -   You cannot use MongoShake to synchronize data in the admin and local databases.

 ## Required permissions on databases